 Developing a heightened vulnerability to experience shame most often occurs in our early years.
 It can form the foundation for feeling unlovable and undeserving and for a harshly self-critical inner dialog.
 And while single events can yield shame, it is often the result of more pervasive experiences.

 Some children may experience shame in response to interactions that express disgust.
-This was the case with my client, Jeremy, who was plagued by his father’s facial expression when he saw that six-year-old Jeremy had wet his bed.
+This was the case with my client, Jeremy, who was plagued by his father’s facial expression when he saw that 6-year-old Jeremy had wet his bed.
 Jeremy’s intense pain was further exacerbated when his father called in his brothers and sisters to observe the bed.
 This was just one of many ways in which he had been shamed as a child.

-We may experience shame as a result of global criticism as a person, rather than feedback that is specifically focused on a behavior.
-For example, one four-year-old who accidentally spills his milk may be told by his compassionate parent “That’s an accident.
+We may experience shame as a result of global criticism as a person, rather than feedback that is specifically focused on behavior.
+For example, one 4-year-old who accidentally spills his milk may be told by his compassionate parent, “That’s an accident.
 We all cause accidents–we’re human and not always perfect.
 Let’s clean it up together.
 And next time–just try to be more careful.”
 By contrast, another child who causes the same accident may be told, “You’re so clumsy!
 You do that all the time.
 You just don’t pay attention.”

 One reaction labels the specific behavior.
-The other labels the child as whole.
-Fast forward in time: Suppose the first child is in a class and informed by his teacher that, “Your paragraphs are excellent.
+The other labels the child as a whole.
+Fast forward in time: Suppose the first child is in a class and informed by his teacher, “Your paragraphs are excellent.
 You may want to consider using your dog’s name, Buddy, instead of he in that second sentence.“ More than likely, he would be receptive to the feedback and be able to consider the teacher’s suggestion without feeling any sense of personal threat.

 Contrarily, the child who was shamed earlier would once again be quick to experience it again.
-And his natural reaction might be to become angry rather than recognize and sit with feeling shame.
+And his natural reaction might be to become angry rather than recognize and sit with shame.
 Consequently, he would likely become irritated with the teacher-become withdrawn, remind himself that he hates school, or even rip up his assignment.